albarmeira/TARGET-seq/README.md

 Rodriguez-Meira et al. (citation pending)

-# TARGET-seq single cell genotyping pipeline
+# TARGET-seq single cell genotyping pipeline (SCpipeline)

 This pipeline provides an integrated framework for the analysis of single-cell targeted sequencing data obtained using TARGET-seq method.
 The pipeline processes raw fastq files (which can be gzip compressed) or aligned and sorted bam files, and outputs counts tables for every mutation assessed.

+## Availability

+SCpipeline is freely available under a GPL3 license.

 ## How to run